eclipse-thingweb/node-wot/packages/binding-modbus/README.md

 ## DataSchema
 The MODBUS binding uses and provides plain binary data for reading and writing.
 Therefore in most cases it will be associated with the content type `application/octet-stream`.
 Please refer to the description of this codec on how to decode and encode plain register values to/from JavaScript objects (See `OctetstreamCodec`). **Note** `array` and `object` schema are not supported.

+Along with content type `application/octet-stream`, also an optional `byteSeq` parameter is accepted and it specifies the endian-ness of the data being passed to the MODBUS binding.
+It follows the notation `application/octet-stream;byteSeq=value`, where its value can be one of the following:
+- `BIG_ENDIAN`, which is the default value
+- `LITTLE_ENDIAN`
+- `BIG_ENDIAN_BYTE_SWAP`
+- `LITTLE_ENDIAN_BYTE_SWAP`

 For register properties the payload is just the plain sequence of bytes read from or written to the registers.
 For coils and discrete inputs, the payload is a sequence of bytes, each corresponding to a single coil or discrete input.
 Each byte contains the value `0` or `1`.
 So the encoder / decoder should work on this series of bytes and does not have to take care about handling the individual bits.
 Mapping each coil or discrete input to a single property of type `boolean` works just fine!

 ## Security